joehunterdev/chord-finder/readme.md

         - [x] Hide undefined output
         - [x] Dont show first inversion
         - [x] Fix inversions order/degree output
+        - Run Jest test cases
+        - Where to handle inversion ?
+        - Potentially now we will have multiple chord names
+        - up to now we dont have a way to derive a chord from a scale
       - _Compromise either reducer complexity or getChord complexity_
       - [x] Test cases
         - ~~major~~